Private liability insurance is the most popular non-mandatory insurance in Germany.

 For the commuting accident, this relates to monthly costs, among other things.

 Claim: 8.1 million euros

 Another example: The company you work for has its office in a large office building.
 You accidentally lose the key to the office.
 As a result, the entire locking system has to be replaced.
 In addition, the landlord requires you to pay this yourself and sends you a bill.

 Property damage to the borrowed camera

 You borrow a camera from an acquaintance for your vacation.
 Unfortunately, you drop it on the floor due to carelessness.
-The camera and the lens are irreparably damaged, and the acquaintance wants a replacement for the borrowed camera.
+As a result, the camera and the lens are irreparably damaged and the acquaintance wants a replacement for the borrowed camera.

 Damage claim: 2,500 Euro

-These are only a few examples of possible cases of damage.
-If you have taken out private liability insurance, you do not have to pay for the damages and costs yourself.
+As you can see, these are only a few examples of possible cases of damage.
+Once you have taken out private liability insurance, you do not have to pay for the damages and costs yourself.

-In more minor cases, this is no problem, but in case of a traffic accident or, e.g., a building fire, this can quickly cost several million.
-Claims for damages by which your existence would be threatened without insurance.
+In minor cases this is not a problem, but in the case of a traffic accident or, for example, a building fire, it can quickly cost several million.
+If you don’t have insurance, your financial existence would be threatened by claims for damages.